sebastiannordby/sebastiannordby/README.md

-Hello 👋🏼 I'm Sebastian🧙
+Hello 👋🏼 </br>I'm Sebastian🧙
-A fullstack developer based in Norway.
+</br>A fullstack developer based in Norway.
 Currently i'm working at ECIT WLCOM AS based in Jessheim/Gardermoen, and simultaneously taking a bachelor's degree at Høyskolen Kristiania 🎓

 Normal everyday stack: